cenodude/CrossWatch/README.md

   <img src="images/CrossWatch-showcase.png" alt="CrossWatch" width="400">
 </p>

-CrossWatch is a lightweight sync engine that keeps your Plex, SIMKL, and TRAKT libraries in harmony.
+CrossWatch is a lightweight synchronization engine that keeps providers like Plex, SIMKL, and TRAKT libraries in harmony.
-It offers a web-based control panel with a modular design for easily adding new providers.
+It offers a web-based control panel with a modular design for easily adding new providers in the feature.
 Use its clean UI to link accounts, create sync pairs, run them manually or on a schedule, and monitor stats and history.

 ## 🚀 Features